How travel is being impacted by the Ukraine invasion - KRDO

 Russian airspace on the border with Ukraine is closed to civilian flights.
 There are also some restrictions on domestic flights within Russia.

-EU airspace is closed to Russian aircraft, as is UK and Canadian airspace.
+EU airspace is closed to Russian aircraft, as is UK, Canadian and Swiss airspace.

 “These aircraft will no more be able to land in, take off or overfly the territory of the European Union.
-This will apply to any plane”, European Commission President Ursula von der Leyen said on February 28, confirming the news.
+This will apply to any plane”, European Commission President Ursula von der Leyen said on February 28 about the EU ban on Russian airspace.

-In response to the UK’s closure of its airspace to Russian airplanes, on February 25 Russia’s Federal Agency for Air Transport, Rosaviatsia, imposed a ban on UK registered flights, as well as aircraft owned, leased or operated by a person associated with the UK, from transiting through Russian airspace.

 Delta Air Lines has suspended its codeshare with Russian national airline Aeroflot.